-Christopher has extensive experience of a wide range of company work and has acted on behalf of a range of government departments, including the Registrar of Companies, the Secretary of State for Business, Energy & Industrial Strategy, the Official Receiver and the Attorney General; shareholders; directors; creditors; corporations; and individuals.
+He acts on behalf of directors; companies; shareholders; creditors; other individuals; and, as Junior Counsel to the Crown, a range of government departments, including the Registrar of Companies, the Secretary of State for Business, Energy & Industrial Strategy, the Official Receiver and the Attorney General.

-- Re Caledonian Commodities Ltd; Re Caledonian Ltd EWHC 2854 (Ch); All ER (D) 89 (Nov) acting for the Secretary of State for Business, Energy and Industrial Strategy seeking the winding up of Caledonian Commodities Ltd and Caledonian Ltd in the public interest on the basis they had had mis-sold investments, including precious metals, carbon credits, rare earth metals and coloured diamonds, to members of the public;
+Re Caledonian Commodities Ltd; Re Caledonian Ltd EWHC 2854 (Ch).
+Acting for the Secretary of State for Business, Energy and Industrial Strategy seeking the winding up of the companies in the public interest, pursuant to section 124A of the Insolvency Act 1986, on the basis they had had mis-sold investments to members of the public, including precious metals, carbon credits, rare earth metals and coloured diamonds.

-- all aspects of directors’ disqualification, including acting for the Secretary of State/Official Receiver and defendant directors; permission to act applications under both sections 11 and 17; appeals; and claims asserting personal liability for a company’s debts as a result of acting in breach of a disqualification;
+All aspects of directors’ disqualification, including acting for the Secretary of State/Official Receiver and defendant directors; permission to act applications under both sections 11 and 17; applications under section 8A; appeals; and claims asserting personal liability for a company’s debts as a result of acting in breach of a disqualification.